QuantConnect/Documentation/03-Algorithm-Reference/07-trading-and-orders.rst

         updateSettings.Tag = "Our New Tag for SPY Trade" ticket.Update(updateSettings)

-For more information on updating order properties, see Updating Orders.
+For more information on updating order properties, see :ref:`Updating Orders <algorithm-reference-trading-and-orders-updating-orders>`.

 |